2025 Election

 Polls are open from: 7:00 a.m. – 8:00 p.m.

 Important Note: If you are going to be at a different address during an election, it is on the onis of the voter to keep your address up to date with us.
-Since there will not be an application sent ahead of the ballot, this ballot will be sent to the address on file.
+If you are on the Permanent Ballot list, there will not be an application sent ahead of the ballot, this ballot will be sent to the address on file.
 It cannot be forwarded.

 To see what your ballot will have on it, go to https://mvic.sos.state.mi.us/ .
 Click on “What’s on the Ballot” and fill in your appropriate information.
 You will also be able to read the full text of the proposals on this website.